woodsts/rt-tests/README.markdown

 What, however, if the latency is higher than acceptable?
 Then, the famous "*latency fighting*" begins.
-For this purpose, the cyclictest tool provides the `-b` option that causes a function tracing to be written to `/sys/kernel/debug/tracing/trace`, if a specified latency threshold was exceeded, for example:
+For this purpose, the cyclictest tool provides the `--breaktrace` option to halt tracing if the specified latency was exceeded.
+A tracer must be configured upfront.
+The resulting trace can be invastigated in `/sys/kernel/tracing/trace`, for example:

+    echo function > /sys/kernel/tracing/current_tracer
-    ./cyclictest -a -t -n -p99 -f -b100
+    cyclictest -a -t -n -p99 --tracemark --breaktrace 100

-This causes the program to abort execution, if the latency value exceeds 100 microseconds; the culprit can then be found in the trace output at `/sys/kernel/debug/tracing/trace`.
+This causes the program to abort execution, if the latency value exceeds 100 microseconds; the culprit can then be found in the trace output at `/sys/kernel/tracing/trace`.
 The kernel function that was executed just before a latency of more than 100 microseconds was detected is marked with an exclamation mark such as